Chevy Chase

 Early Life

-Cornelius Crane Chase was bornin New York City, USA, on October 8, 1943.
+Cornelius Crane Chase was born on October 8, 1943, in New York City.
 He is better known by the name Chevy Chase.
-He was born to Edward Tinsley "Ned" Chase and Cathalene Parker.
-His mother was a concert pianist and librettist, who was adopted as a child by her stepfather, Cornelius Vanderbilt Crane.
-Other notable members of his family include his paternal grandfather, Edward Leigh Chase, an artist and illustrator; his great-uncle Frank Swift Chase, a painter and teacher; and his maternal grandmother Cathalene, an opera singer.
+He is the son of Edward Tinsley "Ned" Chase and Cathalene Parker.
+His mother was a concert pianist and librettist who was adopted as a child by her stepfather, Cornelius Vanderbilt Crane.
+Chevy's paternal grandfather was Edward Leigh Chase, an artist and illustrator, and his great-uncle, Frank Swift Chase, was a painter and teacher.
+Chevy's maternal grandmother, Cathalene, performed at Carnegie Hall as an opera singer.

-His parents divorced when he was four years old.
-Subsequently, his mother remarried twice, and his father remarried into the Folgers coffee family.
-He graduated from the Stockbridge School in 1962, and continued his education at Haverford College for one semester.
-He then transferred to Bard College, where he graduated in 1967 with a Bachelor of Arts degree in English.
+Chase's parents divorced when he was four years old.
+His mother remarried twice, and his father remarried into the Folgers coffee family.
+Chevy graduated from the Stockbridge School in 1962 and continued his education at Haverford College for one semester.
+He then transferred to Bard College, graduating in 1967 with a Bachelor of Arts degree in English.
 Before achieving fame, Chase worked a series of jobs, including cab driver, truck driver, construction worker, waiter, fruit picker, audio engineer, wine salesman, and theater usher.

 Frazer Harrison/Getty Images